 The most important tip for attracting bees to the garden though is to not overthink it.
 The neater and better planned your garden, the less likely you are to have bees.

 Bees prefer spaces with a wide variety of plants, and seasonal interests, so making sure you have open flowers all year round is essential.
+For more info, also see our article on the best flowers for bees in Australia.

 Garden Tips to Support Bees